kubernetes-sigs/aws-load-balancer-controller/docs/deploy/installation.md

     ```

 ### Option B: Attach IAM policies to nodes
 If you're not setting up IAM roles for service accounts, apply the IAM policies from the following URL at a minimum.
+Please be aware of the possibility that the controller permissions may be assumed by other users in a pod after retrieving the node role credentials, so the best practice would be using IRSA instead of attaching IAM policy directly.
 ```
 curl -o iam-policy.json https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.4.7/docs/install/iam_policy.json
 ```